Navbar

 - Ensure accessibility by using a

-to every navbar to explicitly identify it as a landmark region for users of assistive technologies. - Indicate the current item by using
+<nav>element or, if using a more generic element such as a<div>, add arole="navigation"to every navbar to explicitly identify it as a landmark region for users of assistive technologies. - Indicate the current item by using

-for the current item in a set.
+aria-current="page"for the current page oraria-current="true"for the current item in a set.

 Supported content